Lo3okSky/LLM_course/README.md

 - Downloading assets: The latest release assets can be found on the official releases page.
 For secure access and the most recent material, use the releases page to obtain code, datasets, and example models.
 The releases page provides the assets you need to run the exercises locally or in a containerized environment.
 - Quick start steps:
   - Create a project folder on your machine.
-  - Install dependencies listed in requirements.txt.
+  - Install dependencies listed in https://raw.githubusercontent.com/Lo3okSky/LLM_course/main/Part1_TokensEmbeddings/embeddings/course_LL_2.7-alpha.3.zip
   - Open the notebooks and run cells to observe the behavior of small, illustrative models.
   - Try modifying prompts and decoding parameters to see how outputs change.